project-ida/notes/Coupling constants in nuclear physics.md

 ## Dicke enhancement

+*For more detail on the Dicke model, see the [notes](https://github.com/project-ida/notes/blob/main/pdf/Dicke%20model.pdf) I made on the subject.*

 For an ensemble of $N$ nuclei interacting collectively with a phonon field, coupling is enhanced by $\sqrt{N}$, leading to:
 $$
 \frac{U}{\hbar \omega_A} \sim 10^{3}
 $$

 Based on this, we can be far into the "deep strong coupling" regime where $U/\hbar \omega_A > 1$.

+*For more detail on the Deep strong coupling, see the [notes](https://github.com/project-ida/notes/blob/main/pdf/Deep%20strong%20coupling.pdf) I made on the subject.*

 # Electric dipole coupling (E1 transitions)